JaceDeane/pokeRGBplus/TO DO.md

 - Edit the item desc. for `OAK'S_PARCEL` (The parcel should *not* make a gentle ringing)

 - Make the ABC Mode in the Pokedex draw from only the Current Mode, instead of being its own table (Stops Gen II Pokemon from showing up in the Dex, even when caught; Until NewDex is unlocked)

+- Unveiling a Ghost does not animate the revealed Pokémon, nor play their cry

 ## Tutorials: